 Offer at least 3 options in order to provide a nice variety for your church members.

-Takeaway: How much your church suggests is entirely up to you, but one of the most crucial elements to successful church fundraising is to offer various high and low giving amounts.
+Takeaway: How much your church suggests is entirely up to you, but one of the most crucial elements to successful online church fundraising is to offer various high and low giving amounts.

 [boc_button href=”/types-church-fundraising-letters/” btn_content=”Make different tithing levels a part of your fundraising letters!” target=”_self” size=”btn_medium” color=”btn_theme_color” btn_style=”” border_radius=”btn_rounded” icon=”” icon_pos=”” icon_effect=””]

 For more church tips and tricks, check out our other resources below: